The Institutional Transformation Assessment

 Categories covered

-• Information Technology (IT): The institution’s ability to provide institutional leadership, faculty, and advisors with tools and information they need to contribute to student success, support students, faculty, and staff with IT solutions, and develop and monitor meaningful student success initiatives.
-Created in partnership with Educause.
+• Information Technology: the institution’s ability to provide leadership, faculty, and advisors with the tools and information they need to contribute to student success, support students, faculty, and staff with IT solutions, and develop and monitor meaningful student success initiatives.

-• Institutional Policy: The institution’s ability to change institutional policies, processes, and procedures to support, sustain, and institutionalize efforts to improve student success and close equity gaps.
-Created in partnership with HCM Strategists.
+• Institutional Policy: the institution’s ability to change institutional policies, processes, and procedures to support, sustain, and institutionalize efforts to improve student success for all student groups.

-• Institutional Research (IR): The institution’s ability to use inquiry, action research, data, and analytics to intentionally inform operational, tactical, and strategic accomplishment of its student success mission.
-This function—occurring both inside and outside of an institutional research office—provides timely, accurate, and actionable decision support to administrators, faculty, staff, students, and other stakeholders.
-Created in partnership with Association for Institutional Research.
+• Institutional Research: the institution’s ability to use inquiry, action research, data, and analytics to intentionally inform operational, tactical, and strategic accomplishment of its student success mission.
+This function – occurring both inside and outside of an institutional research office—provides timely, accurate, and actionable decision support to administrators, faculty, staff, students, and other stakeholders.

-• State Policy: The institution’s ability to leverage existing state policies or develop and/or advocate for new evidence-based state policies (which could include, depending on local context, legislative policies, board policies, rules and/or guidance documents) to support efforts to achieve equitable student success at scale.
-Created in partnership with HCM Strategists.
+• State Policy: the institution’s ability to leverage existing state policies or develop and/or advocate for new evidence-based state policies (which could include, depending on local context, legislative policies, board policies, rules and/or guidance documents) to support efforts to achieve student success at scale.

-• Strategic Finance: The institution’s ability to strategically and effectively allocate and manage resources in support of the institution’s vision, mission, goals, and priority initiatives.
-Created in partnership with National Association of College and University Business Officers (NACUBO).
+• Strategic Finance: the institution’s ability to strategically and effectively allocate and manage resources in support of the institution’s vision, mission, goals, and priority initiatives.

-• Advising: The institution’s focus on assessing and improving advising and support services by leveraging people, processes, and technology, creating holistic student supports that are Sustained, Strategic, Integrated, Proactive, and Personalized – and connect advising and planning.
-Created in partnership with Advising Success Network.
+• Advising: the institution’s focus on assessing and improving advising and student support services by leveraging people, processes, and technology, connecting advising and planning, and creating student services that are proactive, structured, personalized, and sustained.

-• Developmental Education Reform: The institution’s progress in reforming their developmental education programs to maximize the likelihood of all students completing their college-level gateway math and English courses in the first year of enrollment.
-Created in partnership with Education Commission of the States.
+• Developmental Education: the institution’s progress in reforming their developmental education programs to maximize the likelihood of all students completing their college-level gateway math and English courses in the first year of enrollment.

-• Digital Learning: The institution’s progress in developing, implementing, and supporting an institution-wide strategy for delivering high-quality digital teaching and learning in face to-face, hybrid, and online learning modalities to reduce inequitable learning outcomes for Black, Latino/a, Indigenous, poverty affected and other minoritized populations.
-Created in partnership with Every Learner Everywhere.
+• Digital Learning: the institution’s progress in developing, implementing, and supporting an institution-wide strategy for delivering high-quality digital teaching and learning in face-to-face, hybrid, and online learning modalities for parity in learning outcomes for all student populations.

 The ITA process broadly consists of: